pauliceia/vgiws/README.md

      - Send: a GeoJSON describing the element.
      - Response: a JSON that contain the id of the feature created.
      - Error codes:
-         - 500: Problem when update a element.
+         - 500 (Internal Server Error): Problem when update a element.
+Please, contact the administrator.
+         - 500 (Internal Server Error): Unexpected error.
 Please, contact the administrator.
      - Notes: when update a element, it is added in element table (historical), with the same id.
              After that, the original row is removed from current element table (main) and the element updated is added in database with the version incremented (+1).
 -->